Optimizing Token Choice for Code Watermarking: An RL Approach: Learning to Watermark in CodeTracer

 To enable gradient flow through this discrete selection process, we implement a straight-through estimator for the indicator variable $\mathbf{l}_G \in \{0,1\}^{|\mathcal{V}|}$ that represents membership in the green list:

-where $\mathcal{S}(\mathbf{g})_v$ represents the Gumbel-Softmax-based continuous relaxation of the top-$k$ selection for token $v$, and $\text{sg}(\cdot)$ is the stop-gradient operator.
-During forward passes, we use hard discrete token selection based on token rankings from the Gumbel-perturbed logits, while during backward passes, the gradients flow through the softmax-based continuous relaxation.
-This dual-path approach allows the model to learn effective watermarking strategies while maintaining the discrete token selection.
+where $\mathcal{S}(\mathbf{g})$ represents the Gumbel-Softmax-based continuous relaxation of the top-$k$ selection, and $\text{sg}(\cdot)$ is the stop-gradient operator.
+During forward passes, we use hard discrete token selection $\mathbbm{1}_{v \in G}$ with~\Eqref{eq:topk} based on token rankings from the Gumbel-perturbed logits $\mathbf{g}$, while during backward passes, the gradients flow through the softmax-based continuous relaxation $\mathcal{S}(\mathbf{g})$.
+This approach allows the model to learn effective watermarking while maintaining the discrete token selection.

-For the reference policy component in our GRPO framework, we utilize the same architecture as the training policy $\pi_{\theta \oplus \phi}$, establishing a self-referential optimization approach.
+For the reference policy in our GRPO framework, we utilize the same architecture as the training policy $\pi_{\theta \oplus \phi}$, establishing a self-referential optimization approach.
 This design choice enables the watermarking parameters to be refined against their own previous distributions.
-The approach facilitates gradual refinement of watermark policy while ensuring that successive iterations remain coherent with previous behaviors, ultimately leading to more stable convergence and better performance.
+The approach facilitates gradual refinement of watermarked policy while ensuring that successive iterations remain coherent with previous behaviors, ultimately leading to more stable convergence and better performance.